vtjong/NLP/pos_tagger/README.md

 **Description:** This script computes the likelihood of an observation sequence given an HMM.

 - **Input:** HMM file (`model.hmm`) and test sequence (`test.seqs`)
-- **Forward Algorithm:** Computes the likelihood of the sequence using the forward algorithm.
+- **Forward-Backward Algorithm:** Computes the likelihood of the sequence using the forward algorithm.
-- **Backward Algorithm:** Computes the likelihood of the sequence using the backward algorithm.
 - **Output:** Saves forward and backward log likelihood and matrices to `hmm.likelihood`

 ```bash